 Preparing for labial reduction surgery

 Before deciding if labial reduction surgery is right for you, it’s important you understand exactly how the surgery works and what you can expect post surgery.
 Mr Wilson will meet you personally during a consultation where he will talk you through the operation step-by-step.
 He will be happy to answer any questions and provide honest answers backed up by his vast plastic surgery experience.

 A labiaplasty is a relatively simple operation, which normally takes no more than two hours to complete.
 Depending on the level of surgery required as advised by Mr Wilson, you may be put under general anaesthetic whilst the operation takes place.
 The majority of labiaplasty procedures though are performed under local anaesthetic.
 During the operation, Mr Wilson will trim any area within the labia that protrudes or is uneven, and will close any open areas with dissolvable stitches to prevent unnecessary scarring.

 In most cases you are able to return home the same day as labial reduction surgery, with no need for an overnight stay in hospital.
 However, it is likely you will experience some pain and swelling for at least a few days after the operation.
 After the operation you are advised to wear a sanitary towel for around a week as there may be a small level of bleeding.
 You should avoid exercise for at least two weeks following the operation and sex for at least six weeks.
 The dissolvable stitches will be gone after two to three weeks.

 Potential complications with labial reduction surgery

-As with any plastic surgery, there is a risk of complications with labial reduction surgery although these are rare.
-If you experience bleeding in the labia after the operation it is likely you would need to return to theatre for the blood to be removed.
+As with any surgery, there is a risk of complications with labial reduction surgery although these are rare.
+If you experience bleeding in the labia after the operation you may need to return to theatre for the blood (haematoma) to be removed.
 An infection is also a possibility, and whilst extremely rare, painful scars can remain but usually settle within six weeks.